-In addition to short local trips, the Marlboro O.P. usually makes one or two major expeditions each school year, with destinations and activities based on student interests.
-Past trips have included canoeing and rock climbing along the Rio Grande, paddling through the Everglades, winter explorations of Yellowstone National Park, and trips to Quebec, Jamaica, and Costa Rica that combined adventure events with community service projects and academic research.
+The OP usually makes one or two major expeditions each school year, with destinations and activities based on student interests.
+Winter explorations and wolf watching in Yellowstone National Park is a regular favorite, but past trips include canoeing and rock climbing along the Rio Grande, paddling through the Everglades, and other destinations such as Quebec, Jamaica, and Costa Rica.
+This year, we’re going to the Smoky Mountains and Assateague Island.

 The OP is a hub of leadership skills, knowledge, and hands-on training.
 The Outdoor Leadership Class, offered in the Spring, covers basic leadership skills and provides space for personal leadership development.
 The Bridges Leadership Training helps students design and run 6-day orientation trips, and includes 3-days of field experience and the option to take Wilderness First Responder medical training.
 The Outdoor Technical Skills course is a perfect supplement to “soft” leadership skills where you can learn how to fit and fix a frame backpack, deconstruct a camp stove, and tie basic knots.

 The OP maintains an extensive gear library that’s free for current students, faculty, and staff.
 You can borrow everything from backpacks to canoes to cross-country skis.
 Interested in a more extensive list of what you can borrow?
 Take a look here.